Kindaglia/Programmazione-WEB---HTML-CSS-Javascript/js-05-strings/5.Money/README.md

 ## Exercises:
-I created a function that prints the sentence taking as parameters the variables assigned subsequently.
+I created a function and then called it and printed the result